Julius-Gu/pinetalk-artwork/README.md

 # pinetalk-artwork
 Logos created for the PineTalk podcast (https://www.pine64.org/pinetalk/)

+These are provided here as both .svg (scalable vector graphic) and .png (Raster Images of Resolution 1024²).
+The files were created in Inkscape.

 the PineTalk Logos by Julius GU are marked with CC0 1.0 Universal